sohaillansarii/Netflix-Project/README.md

 -- Business Insights

--- **Netflix content is dominated by Movies compared to TV Shows, showing a strong focus on film-based content.
+- **Netflix content is dominated by Movies compared to TV Shows, showing a strong focus on film-based content.**
--- **TV-PG is the most frequently occurring rating, indicating a strong preference for family-friendly content.
+- **TV-PG is the most frequently occurring rating, indicating a strong preference for family-friendly content.**
--- **Content additions have significantly increased in the last 5 years, showing rapid platform expansion and growth.
+- **Content additions have significantly increased in the last 5 years, showing rapid platform expansion and growth.**
--- **TV Shows with only 1 season are the most common, indicating that short-series formats are more prevalent compared to long-running shows.
+- **TV Shows with only 1 season are the most common, indicating that short-series formats are more prevalent compared to long-running shows.**

 ## Author - SOHAIL ANSARI